cyanzhong/jsbox-docs/docs/en/home-widget/views.md

 # type: "color"

-In home widgets, a color can be a view, or a property of other views, it can be constructed in the following ways:
+In home screen widgets, a color can be a view, or a property of other views, it can be constructed in the following ways:

 ```js
 {